-If your friend has been assaulted, you can help
+If your friend has been assaulted, you can support them

 Believe your friend and take it seriously

 People very rarely lie about sexual assault.
-A victim/survivor often fears that no one will believe her/him, and it is important that you do not express any doubt, verbally or non-verbally.
-A friend may blame him or herself and make statements like "I shouldn't have been drinking," or "I shouldn't have gone out with him."
-Be supportive by telling your friend that it is not her/his fault.
+A victim/survivor often fears that no one will believe them, and it is important that you do not express any doubt, verbally or non-verbally.
+A friend may blame themselves and make statements like "I shouldn't have been drinking," or "I shouldn't have gone out with him."
+Be supportive by telling your friend that it is not their fault.
 No one asks to be sexually assaulted.

 Don't force the story; let them guide you

-Your friend will tell you what happened in her/his own time.
-There may be silences as your friend tries to put into words the trauma she/he experienced.
+Your friend will tell you what happened in their own time.
+There may be silences as your friend tries to put into words the trauma they've experienced.
 Asking questions might interrupt the flow.
 You don't need all the details.
 Your friend will decide how much to disclose.

 Don't minimize what happened or say it could have been worse.
 Give empathetic responses like, "that must have been very frightening," or "it's terrible what that person did to you."

 Ask if your friend has seen the perpetrator again or is fearful for their safety.
 Even if your friend has broken up with the partner/boyfriend/girlfriend who committed the assault, there may be safety issues like harassment, threats or stalking.
 Let your friend know that there are resources available on campus to talk to about their safety.
 If you know the person who committed the assault, do not confront them.
 With your friend's permission, contact authorities who can take appropriate action.

 Don't excuse or defend the perpetrator